FridayCandour/FridayCandour/README.md

 ## 💡 Currently...

-Building innovative tools for the JavaScript community, with an insatiable appetite for learning.
+Building innovative tools for the  tech ecosystem, with an insatiable appetite for learning.

 ## 👯 Collaboration & Opportunities

 - 🌟 Open to collaborations on ambitious projects.
-- 🔍 Actively seeking job opportunities to contribute to impactful solutions and problem-solving.
+- 🔍 Actively seeking job opportunities to contribute to impactful solutions and problem-solving businesses.

-If you're excited about my journey, consider supporting me on [Patreon](https://www.patreon.com/Fridaycandour).
-Your support means the world!
+If you're excited about my journey and things i have built, you can consider supporting me.
+Glaciers!!